History of human sexuality: Judaism

-The above passages may, however, be open to modern interpretation.
-The original meanings of these verses did not change, but their interpretation may have changed after they were translated into English and other languages.
-This view however, has been counteracted by conservatives.

 Christianity

 Christianity re-emphasised the Jewish attitudes on sexuality with two new concepts.
 First, there was the re-iterated idea that marriage was absolutely exclusive and indissoluble, placing further guidance on divorce and expanding on the reasons and principles behind those laws.
 Second, in Old Testament times marriage was almost universal, in continuity with the total matrimony in Eden, but in the New Testament, the trajectory is extended forward to the goal of no marriage in the new heavens and new earth (see Matthew 22).

 The New Testament is quite clear on principles regarding sexual relations.
 In one of his letters to the Corinthian church, Paul directly answers some questions they had asked about this.

 Paul is speaking into a situation where the church was falling into lust, and some members even using prostitutes (6:16), while others advocated a 'higher spirituality' that wrongly denied pleasure from earthly things, including abstinence from sex (7:1).
 Paul writes to them to explain the right context for sex in marriage, and the importance of couples keeping having sex and giving each other pleasure, but encourages them to pursue celibacy (as he later explains [7:32-35], so that they may devote more time and energy to others) wherever God has granted that gift (7:7).

 Many other passages refer to sex or marriage.
 Augustine of Hippo opined that before Adam's fall, there was no lust in the sexual act, but that it was entirely subordinate to human reason.
 Later theologians similarly concluded that the lust involved in sexuality was a result of original sin, but nearly all agreed that this was only a venial sin if conducted within marriage without inordinate lust.

 In Reformed schools, as represented for example by the Westminster Confession, three purposes of marriage are drawn out: for mutual encouragement, support, and pleasure; for having children; and to prevent lustful sin.

-Today, many Christians have adopted the view that there is no sin whatsoever in the uninhibited enjoyment of marital relations.
-Some Christians will tend to limit the circumstances and degree to which sexual pleasure is morally licit, for example to build self-control to prevent sex becoming addictive, or as a fast.